UK financial services minister keeps job after Johnson reshuffle

 “Very pleased to be reappointed,” Glen said on his official Twitter account on Friday.
 “I ... look forward to keep fighting for the City and for financial inclusion.”

-Glen stays in post amid concerns that Brexit could threaten London’s status as the financial centre of Europe and that banks are moving thousands of jobs to the continent to preserve their access to the EU single market.
-(Reporting by David Milliken; editing by Stephen Addison)
+Glen stays in post amid concerns that Brexit could threaten London’s status as the financial center of Europe and that banks are moving thousands of jobs to the continent to preserve their access to the EU single market.